 Remember shame is a normal emotion.
 Keeping your feelings of shame in perspective can relieve you of a harmful tendency to self-blame, and, eventually, make peace with your shadow side.
 Next time you find yourself in a shame spiral, remind yourself that we all mess up sometimes.
 Tell yourself that you are good enough, worthwhile, and deserving of love and acceptance, and let yourself off the hook.
 However, if you think the wound is deep and it’s getting in the way of your life, don’t let it sabotage your mental and emotional health, reach out to a mental health professional to unburden yourself.

-Suhasini is a Mumbai based ex journalist who has previously worked with Firstpost and Moneycontrol.
+Suhasini Jha is a Mumbai-based ex-journalist who has previously worked with Firstpost and Moneycontrol.

 Read more: Teaching Your Child How To Deal With Challenges